DaBigBlob/libsql-stateless-easy/README.md

 {checkServerCompat} = require('libsql-web-api-http-stateless-client'); //for cjs

-//remember to use the following in async functions only (because await) const res = await checkServerCompat("https://the-pink-mad-man.turso.io"); //your db url
+//remember to use the following in async functions only (because await) const res = await checkServerCompat("https://the-pink-mad-man.turso.io");//DB url (http:// or https:// only)
 //returns:
 {
     isOk: true